mikhailshilkov/mikhailio-docpad/src/documents/2012/01/26/speech-bubble-control-in-sl/index.html.md

 title: Speech bubble custom border control in Silverlight
 date: 2012-01-26
 tags: ["C#","Silverlight","Speech Bubble","User Control","WPF"]
+teaser: Recently, I was trying to find a Silverlight control, which works like a standard Border, but looks like a Speech Bubble instead.
+This means the border would have a "leader" triangle, which could point to a related visual element.
 ---

 Recently, I was trying to find a Silverlight control, which works like a standard Border, but looks like a Speech Bubble instead.
 This means the border would have a "leader" triangle, which could point to a related visual element.
 See the following example: